 If you do not have Docker available or you do not want to install it, you can use udocker within a Python virtualenv:

-$ virtualenv udocker $ source udocker/bin/activate $ git clone https://github.com/indigo-dc/udocker $ cd udocker $ pip install . $ udocker pull deephdc/deep-oc-plant-classification-tf $ udocker create deephdc/deep-oc-plant-classification-tf $ udocker run -p 5000:5000 deephdc/deep-oc-plant-classification-tf
+$ virtualenv udocker $ source udocker/bin/activate $ git clone https://github.com/indigo-dc/udocker $ cd udocker $ pip install . $ udocker pull deephdc/deep-oc-plants-classification-tf $ udocker create deephdc/deep-oc-plants-classification-tf $ udocker run -p 5000:5000 deephdc/deep-oc-plants-classification-tf

 Once running, point your browser to

 and you will see the API documentation, where you can test the module